-Students seeking admission to the Surgical Technology Program should have completed one biology laboratory course at the high school or college level and two years of Algebra or Algebra and Geometry in high school or a basic Algebra course in college.
+Students seeking admission to the Surgical Technology Program should have completed one biology laboratory course at the high school or college level and two years of algebra or algebra and geometry in high school or a basic algebra course in college.
 Medically related experience either through employment or volunteering is strongly recommended.
 Students will need to demonstrate the skills necessary to become a surgical technologist.
-Admission to the Surgical Technology Program requires a separate application which must be filed between October 1 and January 15 prior to the fall semester in which the students wishes to be admitted to ST classes.
-A packet which contains further information and the application forms is available from the college Admissions Office or by calling 647-6140.
+Admission to the Surgical Technology Program requires a separate application which must be filed between October 1 and January 15 prior to the fall semester in which the student wishes to be admitted to ST classes.
+A packet which contains further information and the application forms is available from the college Admissions Office or by calling 647-6236.

 Credits

 BIO 152 Human Anatomy and Physiology I 4

 ENG 111 College Reading and Writing 3

 PSYC 111 Introduction to Psychology 3

-ST 101 Operating Room Procedures I 3
+ST 101 Operating Room Procedures I 4

 ST 105 Medical Terminology 2

 CIS 102 Getting Acquainted with the IBM or 1

 CIS 106 Windows 95 or 2

 CIS 111 Introduction to Computers or 3

 CS 110 Introduction to Computer Science 3

-16-18
+• 17-19

 BIO 141 Microbiology 4

 BIO 153 Human Anatomy and Physiology II 4

 ENG 120 Introduction to Literature 3

-ST 102 Operating Room Procedures II 3
+ST 102 Operating Room Procedures II 4

-14
+15

 ST 106 Seminar in Surgery 2

 ST 220 Clinical Experience I 2

-- 2 4
+4

 BIO 210 Pathology 3

 CHEM 110 Elements of Chemistry 4

 ST 222 Clinical Experience II 4

 Elective liberal arts and science 3

 14

 BIO 201 Pharmacology 3

-SPCH 213 Effective Speaking 3
+COMM/SPCH 213 Effective Speaking 3

 ST 224 Clinical Experience III 4

 Electives liberal arts and science 6

 16

-Total Credits Require ed 64-66
+Total Constitut Donnie 166 60

-OPTIONAL CO OOPERATIVE EDUCATION COURSE AH 270 Cooperative Education/Work Experience 3
+OPTIONAL COOP ERATIVE EDUCATION COURSE AH 270 Cooperative Education/Work Experience 3